 (2) Any lower level of care.

-B. At the time of initial licensure and each subsequent renewalanapplicant shall request approval to provide services at one of the three levels of care set forth in §G of this regulationAnapplicant or licensee shall demonstrate that ithas the capacity to provide the level of care requested either directly or through the coordination of community services.
+B. At the time of initial licensure and each subsequent renewal[, an] :

+(1) The applicant shall request approval to provide services at one of the three levels of care set forth in §G of this regulation[.
+An] ; and

+(2) The applicant or licensee shall demonstrate that [it] the program has the capacity to provide the level of care requested either directly or through the coordination of community services.

 C. If, at any time, a licensee wants to provide a higher level of care than that for which it is licensed, the licensee shall request authority from the Department to change its licensed level of care.